 3. Sharpening Problem-Solving Skills

-Every front-end project comes with challenges, whether it’s fixing a layout issue, optimizing performance, or making a design responsive.
-Overcoming these challenges improves your logical thinking and ability to come up with creative solutions.
+Facing challenges is part of every front-end project, whether it's fixing a layout issue, optimizing performance, or making a design responsive.
+Working through challenges enhances your logical thinking and your ability to find creative solutions.

 4. Boosting Career Opportunities